This lesson provides an overview on successfully importing your Site data into DnA. Without this import, all other imports will fail.

 The Site ID is a unique identifier that is used by a Student Information System (SIS) to identify a site.
 The site name would then be the actual name of that site.
 So, for example, you might have Site ID of 123 and then a Site Name of Central elementary school

 State Site ID is the numeric or alphanumeric value that the state has assigned to your site.
 This is the value that is typically used in any state reporting that references your site.

 Start Grade Level ID and End Grade Level ID identify the grade levels are served by this site.
 Start Grade Level ID represents the lowest grade level served.
 End Grade Level ID represents the highest grade level served.
 For a K-5 school, for example, the start grade level would be K and the end grade level would be 5.

 Site Type ID identifies the type of site (elementary school, middle school, high school, etc.).
-There is a specific set of site types that are preinstalled in your Illuminate installation.
-These values can be found in the Illuminate Core Data Spec.
+There is a specific set of site types that are preinstalled in your DnA installation.
+These values can be found in the DnA Core Data Spec.
 It is recommended that you align your data to the preloaded site types, that is the quickest way to get your sites loaded.
-If your sites do not align to the preloaded site types, feel free to use your site types, but make sure to let the Illuminate data team know that you need some revisions to your site types.
+If your sites do not align to the preloaded site types, feel free to use your site types, but make sure to let the DnA data team know that you need some revisions to your site types.